Can I Sue a Nursing Home for Neglect?

 Suing a nursing home for negligence is easier if it’s done sooner rather than later.
 You might not be able to take legal action if you wait too long.

-In general, you should reach out to a law firm as soon as you see any warning signs of neglect or abuse of your loved one to seek legal advice.
+In general, you should reach out to a law firm as soon as you see any warning signs of neglect or abuse to seek legal advice.

 Nursing homes and their staff are in a position of trust.
 When that trust is broken, it can have devastating consequences for residents and families.

-If you think your loved one is being neglected or abused in a nursing home, you may need to use your legal rights to protect them.
+If you think your loved one is being neglected or abused in a nursing home, you may need to take legal action to protect them.

 Can I sue a nursing home for neglect?